 G24HE4 IB French 1 SL/HL - This college-level course will develop in each student the ability to engage in meaningful communication in the French language.
 Grammar is taught in context as a means to improve understanding and interaction.
 Developing proficiency in listening, reading, speaking, and writing is the primary goal.
 The student is immersed in the target language by interacting with the instructor, analyzing written material, and listening to a diverse range of authentic material.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
-Grade Level: 11-12 Prerequisite: French I, II and III (preferably Honors) Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO:Yes
+Students will participate in regular performance assessments.
+Grade Level: 11-12 Prerequisite: French I, II and III (preferably Honors) Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

 G24HE5 IB French 2 SL/HL - This college-level course will develop in each student the ability to engage in meaningful communication in the French language.
 Grammar is taught in context as a means to improve understanding and interaction.
 Developing proficiency in listening, reading, speaking, and writing is the primary goal.
 The student is immersed in the target language by interacting with the instructor, analyzing written material, and listening to a diverse range of authentic material.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
-Grade Level: 11-12 Prerequisite: French IV IB Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO:Yes
+Students will participate in regular performance assessments.
+Grade Level: 11-12 Prerequisite: French IV IB Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

-G24H29 German I - This course's ACTFL Performance Goal of Novice High (AAPPL Score of N4) means that by the end of the course students will understand and express themselves in simple conversations on very familiar topics using a variety of words, phrases, very simple sentences and questions that have been highly practiced and memorized.
+G24H29 German I - This course's ACTFL Performance Goal of Novice High means that by the end of the course students will understand and express themselves in simple conversations on very familiar topics using a variety of words, phrases, very simple sentences and questions that have been highly practiced and memorized.
 Students will be able to handle very brief social interactions in everyday situations by asking and answering simple questions.
 Students will recognize pieces of of information from texts and sometimes understand the main topic of what is read or said.
 Students will write and present short messages on familiar topics related to everyday life using practiced phrases and simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the German-speaking world.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

-G24H29 German I Honors - This course's ACTFL Performance Goal of Intermediate Low (AAPPL Score of I1) means that by the end of the course students will understand and express herself and participate in simple conversations on a number of familiar topics using short sentences.
+G24H29 German I Honors - This course's ACTFL Performance Goal of Intermediate Low means that by the end of the course students will understand and express herself and participate in simple conversations on a number of familiar topics using short sentences.
 Students will be able to handle brief social interactions in everyday situations by asking and answering simple questions.
 Students will begin to communicate about self, others, and everyday life in familiar situations.
 Students will recognize the main idea from texts and understand the main topic of what is read or said.
 Students will write and present information on most familiar topics using a series of simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the German-speaking world.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes